Is Rajinikanth Making A Blunder By Flirting With Politics?

 tea only after entering it, as friends turn to foes with a blink of

-an eye there.
+an eye here.

 The opposition to his political innings has already begun and

-several groups and outfits have started protesting his entry as a
+several groups have started protesting his decision to enter

-politician.
-As a person and an actor, he is loved by fans not only
+politics.
+As a person and an actor, he is loved by fans not only in

-in the Southern states, but all across the country and the world as
+the southern states, but all across the country and the world as

 well.